rev087/ng-inspector/README.md

 Thanks for @caitp, Stephen, wafflejock and zomg at #angularjs for helping me figure out many of AngularJS concepts and edge cases, @jcummins and @commandtab for going out of their way to share great bug reports.

-## Artwork

-All the artwork for the extension, the logo and the ng-inspector.org page are also open-source and available at [layervault.com/rev087/ng-inspector](https://layervault.com/rev087/ng-inspector).

 ## License

 The MIT License (MIT)